-According to Portuguese law, there is no mechanism of previous certification regarding the entitlement to take the action.
-The claimant will represent all those parties with an interest or right in the relevant class action.
+There is no mechanism of previous certification regarding entitlement to take the action.
+The claimant will represent all parties with an interest or right in the relevant class action.
 As a rule, either the parties are affected by the same or similar conduct or the rights and interests harmed are related.